 1937-D 3 Legged Buffalo Nickel

-The 1937-D Three Legged Buffalo nickel is another error coin that became very popular with collectors.
-Given the time and cost to produced coin dies, many dies were polished or ground in order to extend their die life.
-Clearly, an overzealous mint employee ground the surface of the die to the point where it removed the details for the front leg of the Buffalo on the reverse of the coin.
+The 1937-D Three-Legged Buffalo nickel is another error coin that became very popular with collectors.
+Given the time and cost to produced coin dies, many dies were polished or ground to extend their die life.
+An overzealous mint employee ground the surface of the die to the point where it removed the details for the front leg of the Buffalo on the reverse of the coin.

 This coin did not immediately receive the popularity and newsworthiness of the 1955 Doubled Die Lincoln cent.
 Therefore a majority of these coins saw circulation.
 Most intermediate and advanced collectors of Buffalo Nickels will want to add one to their collection.
 Circulated examples are moderately priced, but uncirculated examples are scarce and only coin collectors with a deep enough pocket will be able to afford one.